-- in the case of an individual-\$20 000; (a) - (b) in the case of a body corporate-\$100 000.
+- (a) in the case of an individual-230 penalty units, or - (b) in the case of a body corporate-1,155 penalty units.

-Part 5-Consultation, representation and participation
+Part 5 Consultation, representation and participation

-Division 1-Consultation, co-operation and co-ordination between duty holders
+Division 1 Consultation, co-operation and co-ordination between duty holders

-46-Duty to consult with other duty holders
+46 Duty to consult with other duty holders

-If more than one person has a duty in respect of the same matter under this Act, each person with the duty must, so far as is reasonably practicable, consult, co-operate and co-ordinate activities with all other persons who have a duty in relation to the same matter.
+If more than one person has a duty in relation to the same matter under this Act, each person with the duty must, so far as is reasonably practicable, consult, co-operate and coordinate activities with all other persons who have a duty in relation to the same matter.

-- (a) in the case of an individual-\$20 000; - (b) in the case of a body corporate-\$100 000.
+- (a) in the case of an individual-230 penalty units, or - (b) in the case of a body corporate-1,155 penalty units.

-Division 2-Consultation with workers
+Division 2 Consultation with workers

-47-Duty to consult workers
+47 Duty to consult workers